neural-data-science/github-starter-course/README.md

 * Edit the README file in this repository.
 * To do this, click on the green `<> Code` button at the top right of this repository’s GitHub page.
 In the Codespaces tab, click on the green button that says `Create codespace on main` to launch your codespace.
 This may take a few moments to load.
 * In the codespace, the first button under the 3 bars on the top left is the Explorer.
 When the Explorer is selected, you will see the "README.md" file.
-Click on this file, and you will use the editor on the left to make the edit to the README file.
+Click on this file, and you will use the editor on the right to make the edits to the README file.
 * Somewhere near the top of the file, write something like, `[your name] was here` (where you replace `[your name]` with your actual name)
-* Save the file, stage the changes, commit them, and then synch the changes.
-This process is described in the textbook [here](https://neuraldatascience.io/2b-setup/edit_readme.html)
+* To save the file, stage the changes, commit them, and then synch the changes.
+This process is described in the textbook [here](https://neuraldatascience.io/2b-setup/edit_readme.html).

 ### Part 2: Practice Markdown and Create Your GitHub Profile README

 As described in the [textbook](https://neuraldatascience.io/2-nds/markdown.html), Markdown is a simple language for creating rich text out of simple text.
 It was designed to emulate the basics of HTML for creating web pages, but simpler.

 In this part of the assignment, you will create your profile README.
 To do this, you will need to follow the instructions ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
-Once you have created your profile README, click on the green `<> Code` button at the top right of this repository’s GitHub page.
+Once you have created your profile README, click on the green `<> Code` button at the top right of your profile repository’s GitHub page.
 In the Codespaces tab, click on the green button that says `Create codespace on main` to launch your codespace.
-When the Explorer is selected, you will see the "README.md" file.
-Click on this file, and you will use the editor on the left to make the edits below to your profile README file.
+When the Explorer is selected in the codespace, you will see the "README.md" file.
+Click on this file, and you will use the editor on the right to make the edits below to your profile README file.

 Use Markdown to tell us a little bit about yourself.
 Specifically, tell us:
 - your name